Applies To: Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 8.1, Windows 7

 Work Folders is built around the concept of allowing Internet-connected devices to retrieve business data securely from the internal network, which allows users to "take their data with them" on their tablets and devices that would not normally be able to access work files.
 To do this, a reverse proxy must be used to publish sync server URLs and make them available to Internet clients.

-Web Application Proxy – a reverse proxy implementation that pre-authenticates access to web applications using AD FS.
-For more information, see Web Application Proxy in Windows Server 2016.
+Web Application Proxy is an on-premises reverse proxy solution.
+To learn more, see Web Application Proxy in Windows Server 2016.